digital-asset/docs.daml.com/docs/3.0.0/docs/canton/usermanual/persistence.rst

 Where a node operates a combined *read/write* connection pool, the numbers for ``R`` and ``W`` overwrites are added together to determine the overall pool size.

-The effective connection pool sizes are reported by the Canton nodes at start-up
+The effective connection pool sizes are reported by the Canton nodes at startup.

 ::